awwright/json-schema-org-pages/spec.md

 <h2>Internet-Drafts</h2>
 <div class="block">
+    <p>The specification is the authortative document on JSON Schema, targeted at authors of validators.
-    <p>The latest draft is v4.
+    The latest draft is v4.
 The specification is split into three parts:</p>

     <table class="key-value">
         <tr>